atmark-techno/armadillo-x2-rtos-demo/README.md

 ## Development

+### RTOS description

+The `rtos` directory contains a sample FreeRTOS application that:
+ - sets up an rpmsg channel to communicate with linux.
+ - listen to the channel to toggle a GPIO1 pin 15 when requested.
+ - sends any log messages over through the rpmsg channel for debugging.

+Here is the breakdown of the files:
+ - `main_remote.c` is the main program:
+   * `main` does the initilization and creates a task.
+   * `app_task` creates the rpmsg channel and listens to it forever.
+   * the "protocol" used to transmit messages is defined in `../common/protocol.h`
+ - `pin_mux.c` contains the used pin definitions to interact with other hardware.
+For example, using CAN will require setting these two pins: `IOMUXC_SAI5_RXD1_CAN1_TX` / `IOMUXC_SAI5_RXD2_CAN1_RX`.
+The Pins Tool at https://mcuxpresso.nxp.com can be used to generate this section (requires an NXP account).
+ - `armgcc/MIMX8ML8xxxxx_cm7_ram.ld` and `iar/MIMX8ML8xxxxx_cm7_ram.icf` contain the linker script used by gcc and IAR respectively, for the release build we support.
+They define:
+   * interrupt handlers and text (binary code) is included in the TCM from 0x0 to 0x20000 (text is 127KB).
+   * data segments are defined in 0x20000000 (`m_data` in TCM, 128KB) and 0x80000000 (`m_data2` in DDR, 16MB).
+Heap and main stack are in the TCM segment.
+   * These addresses are mapped from physical regions in `board.c`.
+ - FreeRTOS code itself is in `mcuxsdk/rtos/freertos/freertos-kernel`.
+ - CPU specific files are in `mcuxsdk/core/devices/MIMX8ML8`, the exact package model used is MIMX8ML8DVNLZ.
+ - Drivers from NXP are in `mcuxsdk/core/drivers` and `mcuxsdk/middleware/multicore`.
+ - If you did a full clone of the sdk, examples in `mcuxsdk/examples/evkmimx8mp` are mostly compatible.

+### Linux module description

+The linux module is necessary to interact with the Cortex M7 from linux.
+This module is automatically loaded when the rpmsg named rpmsg-armadillo-demo-channel is created from the Cortex M7 side (`RPMSG_LITE_NS_ANNOUNCE_STRING` defined in `../common/protocol.h`).

+On init, this module sends its own version (`VERSION`) to the rpmsg channel and waits for the same version to be echoed back.
+After this initial handshake, it:
+ - creates files in sysfs to allow sending well-defined messages from userspace
+ - keeps listening to the rpmsg channel for log messages

+### DTS description

+The DTS overlay defines:
+ - Reserved memory for the Cortex M7, so linux does not use it.
+In particular:
+   * 16MB at offset 0x80000000 as seen in  linker script's `m_data2`
+   * shared buffers for rpmsg and firmware reload (`vdev0vring[0-1]`, `vdevbuffer` and `rsc_table`)
+ - Remote proc node (`imx8mp-cm7`) for control and rpmsg
+ - Disabled components as they are used on the M7 core.
+If you use a hardware component in the RTOS you should make sure that it is not used by linux:
+   * `gpio-hog` can be used to lock a single gpio.
+One of `input`, `output-low` or `output-high` must be used in this case, and the output variants will write the state once on boot so it might conflict with your application.
+This can be left out if the GPIO is never used on linux.
+   * components can be disabled e.g. `&flexcan1 { status = "disabled"; };` would disable CAN1 on linux.
+Note that CAN1 is already disabled by default for the Armadillo IoT G4, so this particular example is not required; you can find enabled components in `arch/arm64/boot/dts/freescale/armadillo_iot_g4.dts` in the linux kernel sources.

 ### Update without reboot

-After loading the cortex code once through u-boot, one can reload the firmware through the remoteproc interface:
+After loading the cortex M7 code once through u-boot, one can reload the firmware through the remoteproc interface:

-1. Stop both cortex M core and the rpmsg module
+1. Stop both cortex M7 core and the rpmsg module

 ```
 armadillo:~# echo stop > /sys/class/remoteproc/remoteproc0/state
 armadillo:~# modprobe -r rpmsg_armadillo
 ```

 2. Update files as appropriate.
-Note the firmware used here is the .elf file.
+Note the firmware used here is the .elf file, which is only created with the gcc toolchain.

 ```
 armadillo:~# cp /mnt/armadillo_rtos_demo.elf /lib/firmware/armadillo_rtos_demo.elf
 armadillo:~# cp /mnt/rpmsg_armadillo.ko  /lib/modules/$(uname -r)/extras
 ```

-3. Restart the cortex M core.
+3. Restart the cortex M7 core.
 The kernel module will be loaded automatically when the rpmsg channel is announced.

 ```
 armadillo:~# echo armadillo_rtos_demo.elf > /sys/class/remoteproc/remoteproc0/firmware